Happy Chinese New Year! Use coupon code NEWYEAR10 for 10% OFF Storewide!

 Manuka Oil comes from the Leptospermum scoparium tree and is native to New Zealand.
 Australian Tea Tree Oil is distilled from the Melaleuca alternifolia tree.

-While the properties are similar, and Manuka is often called the New Zealand Tea Tree, comparison of Tea Tree Oil with Manuka Oil showed Manuka Oil to be a strong antimicrobial, equal to or better than Tea Tree Oil in reducing bacteria and viral growth.
+While the properties are similar, and Manuka is often called the New Zealand Tea Tree, a comparison of Tea Tree Oil with Manuka Oil showed Manuka Oil to be for effective than Tea Tree Oil.

 The Manuka Oil products we’ve sourced for you include the Manuka essential oil and products that have Manuka Oil as an ingredient.